star

 • snowflake.snowpark.dataframe.DataFrame, snowflake.snowpark.table.Table

 If data is a pandas.Styler, it will be used to style its underlying pandas.DataFrame.
 Streamlit supports custom cell values and colors.
 It does not support some of the more exotic styling options, like bar charts, hovering, and captions.
 For these styling options, use column configuration instead.
+Text and number formatting from column_config always takes precedence over text and number formatting from pandas.Styler.

 Collection-like objects include all Python-native Collection types, such as dict, list, and set.